LearnersGuild/curriculum/Interviews.md

 ##### Interview Results

 The outcome of your interview will be based on one thing: the percentage of specs you complete within the allotted time (50 minutes).
 A completion score of 80% or greater will result in a **Pass** outcome, and you'll be invited to begin the next phase immediately.
 A completion score of less than 80% will result in a **No Pass** outcome.
-In this case, you'll be expected to continue focused study/practice before reattempting the interview (following a 7-day waiting period).
+In this case, you'll be expected to continue focused study/practice before reattempting the interview.

 Because the interview outcome is based solely on your completion score, you should know the outcome of the interview immediately.
 You will also receive a follow-up email (usually within 24 hours of completing the interview).

+#### Retesting Policy
+If you do not pass the interview you may retake it as many times as you need to until you pass.
+However, your completion percetage determines how much time you must wait before you can reattempt the interview.

+Completion < 40%: 3 weeks wait time
+Completion < 60%: 2 weeks wait time
+Completion < 80%: 1 week wait time

 ---